Nouns Types

 Concrete Nouns

-Concrete nouns are physical things that you can touch.
+Concrete nouns are physical things that you can touch or otherwise sense.

 Examples: man, rice, head, car, furniture, mobile phone